 Night dives are some of the best dives we have in Lembeh.
 We have a few regular night dive spots such as Jahir & Aer Prang (black sand sites) and then Serena West & Nudi Falls (white sand/rubble).

-Like with all night dives the amount of octopus and squid whch we see is increased.
+When night diving in Lembeh, the amount of octopus and squid which we see is hugely increased.
 Bobtail squid (pictured below) are only seen at night and are a super adorable highlight for sure!
-The most rare animal in Lembeh is the Starry Night Octopus which is exclusively found at night.
-The other highly sought after creatures at night are the Bobbit Worm (above) and Stargazer.
+One of the rarest critters in Lembeh is the Starry Night Octopus which is also exclusively found at night.
+Other highly sought after ‘creatures of the night’ are the Bobbit Worm (above) and Stargazer.
 These can be found at both Jahir and Aer Prang and we have an excellent success rate at spotting them.